-Granite GP was incorporated on September 28, 2012 under the Business Corporations Act (British Columbia) (the "BCBCA").
-On January 4, 2013, the Articles of Granite GP were altered to remove a class of non-voting shares that had been used for certain steps of the 2013 Arrangement.
-The head and principal office of Granite GP is located at 77 King Street West, Suite 4010, P.O.
+Granite GP was incorporated on September 28, 2012 pursuant to the Business Corporations Act (British Columbia) (the "BCBCA").
+On January 4, 2013, the articles of Granite GP were altered to remove a class of non-voting shares that had been used for certain steps of the 2013 Arrangement (as defined below under "General Development of the Business").
+The head office of Granite GP is located at 77 King Street West, Suite 4010, P.O.
 Box 159, Toronto-Dominion Centre, Toronto, Ontario, M5K 1H1 and the registered office of Granite GP is Suite 2600, Three Bentall Centre, 595 Burrard Street P.O.
-Box 49314, Vancouver, British Columbia V7X 1L3.
+Box 49314, Vancouver, British Columbia, V7X 1L3.